davetron5000/faas-is-a-what-now/markdown/only_functions.md

 module.exports = {
-  "get": "pageRequested", // fire pageRequested if get is fired "post": "emailSignup",  // fire emailSignup is post is fired "emailSignup": [
+  "get": "pageRequested", // fire pageRequested if get is fired "post": "emailSignup",  // fire emailSignup if post is fired "emailSignup": [
     storeInDatabase, // if emailSignup is fired, call storeInDatabase renderPage,      // if emailSignup is fired, ALSO call renderPage